Cartier Building: Features

 As designed, the Plant House was supposed to have a large dining room, drawing room, and smoking annex on the ground floor, as well as a library and music room on the second floor, connected by a circular grand staircase.
 The east side of the second story had Plant's piano room, which contained a coffered ceiling.
 The west side of the second story had Pierre C. Cartier's private offices.
+The second floor also had a salon with wooden paneling.

 After Cartier moved into the Plant House, it made some changes.
 The Cartier store occupied the first two stories of the Plant House while offices were placed on the upper floors.
 A second-story mezzanine, built in 1917 and demolished in 2001, had cabinet doors containing leather bindings on the edges.
 Following a 2016 renovation, the Cartier store was expanded to 44000 ft2 on five floors, with an interior stairway connecting all the stories.

-The first floor was designed as an imitation of a residential mansion.
-The restored interior had a lacquered panel in the foyer, with representations of panthers in gold leaf, as well as oak paneling on the walls.
-The second floor contained salesrooms for fine jewelry.
-The third floor was designed to sell watches while the fourth floor was designed to sell perfume.
-In addition, a terrace facing Fifth Avenue was installed.
+The modern first floor is designed as an imitation of a residential mansion.
+The restored interior has a lacquered panel in the foyer, with representations of panthers in gold leaf, as well as oak paneling on the walls.
+The second floor contains salesrooms for fine jewelry, in addition to a hospitality suite with a private dining room.
+The third floor contains selling space for watches and jewelry,. and there are also bridal rooms with rose quartz lights and pink velvet accents.
+The fourth floor is used for perfume sales, and it includes marquetry panels with various Cartier motifs.
+In addition, there are four salons, each of which is decorated to represent New York City during different seasons, and there is a terrace facing Fifth Avenue.
+The store is decorated throughout with site-specific art, such as a travertine-and-quartz wall resembling the city's skyline and a sculpture resembling necklace owned by Morton F. Plant.

 History

-In October 1899, the Roman Catholic Asylum sold much of the city block bounded clockwise from west by Fifth Avenue, 52nd Street, Madison Avenue, and 51st Street.
+In October 1899, the Roman Catholic Asylum sold much of the city block bounded by Fifth Avenue, 52nd Street, Madison Avenue, and 51st Street, then moved to the Bronx.
 The sale was valued at $2.5 million and included the lots on the east side of Fifth Avenue between 51st and 52nd Streets, as well as those on the side streets.
-George R. Sheldon and Charles T. Barney were reported as the purchasers.
+George R. Sheldon and Charles T. Barney were reported as the purchasers; Barney, who was the president of Knickerbocker Trust Company, represented a syndicate of several unnamed investors.
 In the subsequent months, many of the lots along 51st and 52nd Streets were sold to families, though one lot was sold to the Union Club of the City of New York.
 The single-family lots were sold under the stipulation that they would remain in residential use for 25 years.
 By May 1900, only the lots along Fifth Avenue remained unsold.